Executive Director & Founder

 Ex Officio Member of Board of Directors

-Graduating with a double major from the University of California at Berkeley, Benito founded the student group that would evolve into present day K to College during his senior year.
-The organization received its first full-time employee when Benito began working as a fulltime volunteer in 2009, selling his prized 2002 Nissan Maxima for the organization’s startup money.
-By December of the same year, K to College had secured its first federal grant, three corporate partnerships and the support of the larger East Bay and San Francisco Communities.
+Graduating with a double major from the University of California at Berkeley, Benito founded the student group that would evolve into present day SupplyBank.Org during his senior year.
+The organization received its first full-time employee when Benito began working as a full-time volunteer in 2009, selling his “prized” 2002 Nissan Maxima for the organization’s startup money.
+By December of the same year, K to College (our name at the time) had secured its first three federal grants thanks to the American Reinvestment and Recovery Act, three corporate partnerships and the support of the larger East Bay and San Francisco Communities.

-From K to College’s starting point, Benito has recruited a professional board of directors, an advisory board of top stakeholders and statewide leaders, hired a fulltime staff, designed, developed and implemented the proven K to College business model, secured more than 200 public and private partnerships at the state and local level and fundraised several million dollars for program operations.
-He has also worked with stakeholders to oversee the passage of two pieces of legislation sponsored by K to College and is working on two others in the current legislative session.
-As the Executive Director, Benito is responsible for implementing K to College’s strategic plan in a cost-effective and time-efficient manner.
+As the Executive Director, Benito is responsible for implementing the organization’s strategic plan in a cost-effective and time-efficient manner.
 He is also responsible for overseeing the day-to-day operations of the organization, serves as the chief public information officer and works in collaboration with the board and stakeholders to shape the future goals of the organization.
-Primary goals for the future include continued growth for programs, assisting the 270,000 homeless children in California and the success of two pieces of state legislation.
+Primary goals for the future include continued growth for programs, assisting the 300,000 homeless school children in California and opening the distribution center in 2018.

-Since its founding, Benito has received several awards on behalf of K to College and has been recognized as a Hometown Hero by Comcast and the Bay Area News Group.
+Since its founding, Benito has received several awards on behalf the organization and has been recognized as a Hometown Hero by Comcast and the Bay Area News Group.
+In 2016 he was named the recipient of the UC Berkeley Mark Bingham Award for Excellence in Achievement by a Young Alumnus (young alumnus of the year).
 Benito was also awarded the New Leaders Council, “40 Under 40” award, a national award celebrating success in entrepreneurship, advocacy, media and politics.
-Additionally, Benito has accepted several dozen commendations, proclamations and other honorable recognition on behalf of K to College.
+Additionally, Benito has accepted several dozen commendations, proclamations and other honorable recognitions on behalf of the organization.